msintuneappsdk/Taskr-Sample-Intune-Xamarin-Android-Apps/README.md

 - `AndroidManifest.xml` requests the necessary permissions and sets up the MAM SDK's backup manager.
 - `MainActivity.cs` contains the high-level flow for authentication & account registration.
 - `TaskrApplication.cs` is the required Application class that inherits from `MAMApplication` and registers notification receivers.
-- `Authentication\AuthManager.cs` contains the bulk of the ADAL authentication logic.
+- `Authentication\AuthManager.cs` contains the bulk of the MSAL authentication logic.
 - `Authentication\MAMWEAuthCallback.cs` is the required callback for MAM account registration.
 - `Fragments\TasksFragment.cs` explicitly checks MAM policies to see if saving files to a user's device is allowed.
 - `Fragments\AboutFragment.cs` attempts to retrieve and display the user's Application Configuration JSON object.